-Each day we take in approximately 1 mg copper.
+Each day we take in approximately 1mg of copper.
 Foods which contain a lot of copper include liver and shellfish.
 Other offal, nuts and seeds contain copper but less than liver and shellfish.
-Large intakes of dark chocolate may increase copper intake but not as much as the other foods listed.
+Large intakes of dark chocolate may also increase copper intake but not as much as the other foods listed.

 What causes Wilson’s disease?

-Wilson's disease has a genetic basis which means it is caused by changed in genes which make up our DNA.
-The gene affected in Wilson's disease is called ATP7B.
+Wilson’s disease has a genetic basis which means it is caused by changes in genes which make up our DNA.
+The gene affected in Wilson’s disease is called ATP7B.

 Wilson’s disease is “autosomal recessive”.
 This means that, in order to develop Wilson’s disease, a person must have two Wilson’s disease genes, one inherited from each parent.